This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Information about FOI and the IPS agency plan for the Family Court can be found via a link on the homepage of the Family Court's website at www.familycourt.gov.au

-The Court received two Freedom of Information requests during 2013–14.
-At 30 June 2014, there were no matters outstanding before the Administrative Appeals Tribunal.
+The Court received three Freedom of Information requests during 2014–15.
+At 30 June 2015, there were no matters outstanding before the Administrative Appeals Tribunal.

-In 2013–14, the Court maintained ongoing information and education activities to ensure that all staff were aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.
+In 2014–15, the Court maintained ongoing information and education activities to ensure that all staff are aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.

 The courts are committed to complying with all applicable laws and with best practice.
 Corrupt practices, breaches of the law and other conduct that is disclosable under the Act are contrary to our values.
 If they occur, reporting them is encouraged so that they may be addressed properly.
-With that in mind the courts established formal procedures under the Act, the Public Interest Disclosure Rules and the Public Interest Disclosure Standards.
-These procedures are published on the courts' intranets.
+With that in mind, the courts established formal procedures under the Act, the Public Interest Disclosure Rules and the Public Interest Disclosure Standards.
+These procedures are published on the courts' intranets and websites.

 Service Charter and Service Commitments